mattnield/kontent-custom-element-samples/README.md

 ![Setting up the title field](./images/reading-elements--setup.png)

-Everything in this element occus on initialisation, so the element does not need to be saved to see the results.
+Everything in this element occurs during initialisation, so the element does not need to be saved to see the results.
 When the element is loaded, we use the [getItemDetails method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-getitemdetails-method) in combination with the [context](https://kontent.ai/learn/reference/custom-elements-js-api/#a-context-object) to get the content item details.

 We also use the [getElementValue method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-getelementvalue-method) to get the `title` element value.
 The results are then displayed in the element.